sp-95/python-lifecycle-training/README.rst

 Exceptions
 ~~~~~~~~~~

-In order to write assertions about raised exceptions, you need to use ``pytest.raises``
+To write assertions about raised exceptions, you need to use ``pytest.raises`` as a
-as a context manager.
+context manager.

 .. code-block:: python